openpracticelibrary/openpracticelibrary/src/pages/practice/where-to-start.md

 mobiusTag: discovery
 icon: /images/where-to-start.jpeg
 whatIs: >-
-  This practice has the focus on the teams in an organization to help them extract pieces of information about the most complex systems or processes that need to pass urgently for transformational work to strengthen the organization and diffuse the knowledge of Design Thinking, Agile, and DevOps Culture.
+  This practice focus on helping people to unveil the most complex systems and processes that are urging to be affected by transformational work in an organization, with the purpose of strengthen and diffuse accross the organization the knowledge of Design Thinking, Agile and DevOps culture.

-  * It is a tool that facilitates conversations about relative priorities and focuses the team on defining which system should be approached first in a transformational journey;
+  * It is a tool that facilitates conversations about relative priorities;

+  * Focuses the team on defining which system should be approached first in a transformational journey;

-  * Clarifies the importance of the systems chosen among all the teams involved for team cohesion;
+  * Clarifies the importance of the systems chosen across all the teams involved;

   * An exercise that increases team autonomy;

-  * A practice that breaks the integration silos between the teams, bringing the sense of belonging of a journey of digital transformation to the organization;
+  * A practice that breaks the integration silos between the teams, bringing the sense of belonging to a digital transformation journey in the organization;
 whyDo: >-
   Many organizations have extraordinary difficulty discovering where to start a digital transformational journey, the complexity of such initiative creates a